Linux development environment

 ~/.gitconfig does not exist, Docker silently creates it as an empty

-directory, which makes Git fail inside the container — the usual cause of
+directory, which makes Git fail inside the container.
+This is the usual cause of

 feature:clone / feature:install errors.